jumpalottahigh/blog.georgi-yanev.com/content/reader-questions/fpv/2020-02-09-mobula6-tinywhoop-full-review/index.md

 #### Reader Q & A:

+**"Can you please show me how i upgrade my Mobula6 to Betaflight 4.2?"** - itz_dxve

+> Sure, it's a great suggestion, I'll post something as soon as I have it available - Georgi

+\*\*\*

+**"Did you find that Jesc 48Khz and RPM filters made the throttle feel a bit "mushy"?
+Other than that it seems to fly better than before."** - Alex in Montana

+> Hmm, I haven't felt anything like that, but personally I'm just not a fan of emuflight's yaw authoritive turns (which has nothing to do with jesc or filters, but I guess somewhat related 😅) - Georgi

+\*\*\*

 **"When you upgrade to Betaflight 4.1, do you change the PIDs or use the stock from the early version?"** - Annonymous

 > I haven't upgraded it to BF 4.1.
 Mine was still running on the stock 3.5.7 (at least until I set up Emuflight on it).
 I would assume though that you would need to tweak the PIDs if moving to 4.1.
-Perhaps the Mobula 6 FB group is a good place to start searching for more resources.
+Perhaps the Mobula 6 FB group is a good place to start searching for more resources - Georgi

 \*\*\*